Disabling SSH Multifactor Authorization Alerts

 1. From the ZMC dashboard, go to CONTROL POLICIES | POLICIES | ADD NEW POLICY

-New Policy 2.0.1
+Step_1_Add New Policy

 Creating a New Configuration Profile

-1. Scroll down to SYSTEM CONFIGURATION | CONFIG PROFILES which will bring you to the list of available configurations on the system.
+1. Go to SYSTEM CONFIGURATION | CONFIG PROFILES which will bring you to the list of available configurations on the system.
 In this example, the default configuration profile is the only profile.
-Select ADD NEW PROFILE, enter a name for the new profile.
+Select ADD NEW PROFILE and enter a name for the new profile.

 2. Go to the SSH Multifactor Auth box and click the green (enabled) box changing it to red (disabled).